rism-digital/paec-grammar/README.md

 An experimental Python 3 version of the PAEC parser has been built that will collect the syntax errors and grammar ambiguities, and provide them as a list of dictionaries.

+It requires the ANTLR Python runtime to work:

+    $ pip3 install antlr4-python3-runtime

 You can validate a single incipit on the command line:

     $ python pypaec/pypaec.py "%G-2@c$bB ''4G8D'4BG/''4.bE8F4.D({6DExF})/4G{8AB}4.At8G/4.xF8D'4.A8B/"